EducationalTestingService/rsmtool/doc/tutorial.rst

 Tutorial
 ========

-First you'll want to :ref:`install RSMTool <install>` and make sure you have activated the ``rsmtool`` conda environment before you start the tutorial.
+First you'll want to :ref:`install RSMTool <install>` and make sure you the conda environment in which you installed it is activated.

 Workflow
 --------